Pancakema49/Pancakema49/README.md

-- 👋 Hi, I’m @TheRealPancakeman
+- 👋 Hi, I’m @Pancakeman
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning nothing in particular
-- 📫 You can reach me on discrod: the_real_pancakeman#0058
+- 📫 You can reach me on LinkedIn: